-Role Annual Funds \$300,000 across 3 years Project Manager Nominal \$100,000 per annum of wages only Project Administration and Communications Officer Nominal \$ of wages of the state of the s um \$60,000 across 3 years
+Role Annual Funds Comments Project Manager Nominal annum of \$100,000 wages only per \$300,000 across 3 years Project Administration and Communications Officer Nominal \$ num \$60,000 across 3 years

 Given the delivery of Stage 1 is likely to go over 5 years, then additional funding will be required for the Project Manager position.
 It is proposed that this additional funding be sourced via the contributing towards the LGs individual projects.
 A nominal figure for each project will be determined via the Steering Committee.
 As an example, a figure of 0.5% of total program funding (\$87.5M) would contribute approximately \$430K towards funding the Project Manager position.
 For each \$1M project approximately \$5,000 would be required to funding the Project Manager position.
 Individual LGs would still need to fund their own design, project management and project delivery of their individual projects.